-In the case of Morgan PPS.3, the level of disturbance is expected to be minimal given the significant separation of the subject land from the nearest township, as well as allowing appropriate separation from scattered residences associated with larger rural allotments.
+In the case of Morgan PPS.4, the level of disturbance is partly mitigated against through the reasonable separation of the subject land from Robertstown Township, as well as allowing appropriate separation from scattered residences associated with larger rural allotments.
+Communication with these nearest residences by SA Waters' Stakeholder Engagement Team will be upheld throughout the development process to ensure that any potential concerns can be appropriately addressed.